katcipis/sophia/notes/how-win-friends.md

 * Everyone is in love with its own name, use this
 * Listening to someone is one of the best compliments
 * Encourage others to talk about themselves
+* Dramatize
+* Love the game
+* Throw a challenge
+* Ask questions, no orders
+* Let people save face

 ## Just thinking on what you are going to say next